 Increase traffic by 20% (5,000 visits per month

 Listing down goals in this manner gives you a clearer and data-driven direction for your strategy.
-Setting up these benchmarks will tell you if your efforts are able to bear fruits.
+Setting up these benchmarks will tell you if your efforts can bear fruits.

 3. Get very specific about your buyer personas

-Identifying buyer personas is very important to make sure that you’re publishing quality and relevant content.
+Identifying buyer personas is crucial to make sure that you’re publishing quality and relevant content.

-Blogging for B2B organizations can be highly technical and therefore should be targeted to very specific market.
-People are looking for answers and solutions and these days, it’s not enough to just have “blog categories” or general themes.
-One has to know exactly who you want to attract so you can create content that’s custom-fit for them.
+Blogging for B2B organizations can be highly technical and therefore, should be targeted to a very specific market.
+People are looking for answers and solutions, and these days, it’s not enough to just have “blog categories” or general themes.
+You have to know who you want to attract so you can create content that’s custom-fit for them.